 The hardest part of the renovation was the waiting; especially towards the end when everything started to arrive for installation.
 It was like Christmas, only spread out over a week or two.
 It was exciting to see everything come together and I was anxious to get into the space and use my new kitchen.

 Q: Were there any specific struggles for you during this process?
 Things that didn’t go as anticipated?

 Thankfully we didn’t find any major problems; you never know what you’ll discover in a house when you start opening up walls.
 The worst problem we had was when the siding was pulled off and we discovered a large hole that had us puzzled.
 Mike Linder solved the puzzle: when the house was built, to save time, they cut a hole in the frame for the ductwork but never closed it up.
-Kris and Mike took care of the hole.
+Mike took care of the hole.

 Q: If there was something you could share with others getting ready to remodel, what would you share with them?

 I would say that planning is important – have a good design and plan.
 Really take some time to think things out and move spaces around, giving thought to how everything is going to work.
 We had a general idea of what we wanted, but they [Sun Design] came up with some good ideas about how we could make it more usable, to get a better work flow and a better space.

 Find a company that you can trust.
 We had heard horror stories from others and we wanted to ensure we had a solid, reputable company.
 We chose Sun Design because we felt comfortable with the company’s process and enjoyed being able to see their work firsthand.
 We had been coming to open houses for about 2-3 years and had talked to other homeowners about how they had worked with Sun Design on their projects.
 When it came time to remodel we really didn’t look at anybody else.
 We went straight to Sun Design.